-Hyundai Tucson Hybrid interior & comfort
+Hyundai Tucson Hybrid interior, dashboard & comfort

 Premium-quality materials and cutting-edge on-board technology combine to make the Hyundai Tucson interior one of the best in its class